 As part of the humanitarian policy and communications teams, Jenny helps to organize a programme of events that aims to stimulate discussion amongst government, academia, think tanks and humanitarian organizations and contribute to the humanitarian policy debate in the UK.
 She is also responsible for maintaining the web presence of the ICRC mission in the UK and Ireland.

-Prior to joining the ICRC, Jenny worked for a London technology start up, and has a background in digital communications.
-She studied modern languages and literature at the University of St Andrews and an MA in conflict, security and development from King's College London, in which she achieved a distinction.
+Jenny joined the ICRC from a London technology start up, and has a background in digital communications.
+She studied modern languages and literature at the University of St Andrews and has a Masters from the Department of War Studies at King's College London in which she achieved a distinction.
 She previously interned with the Democratic Party in California.
 She speaks Spanish and Russian, and is also learning French.

 Phone +44 (207) 877 7164